ShreeyashGo/ShreeyashGo.github.io/pages/pages-root-folder/index.md

   title: "More about Me"
   url: '/aboutMe/'
   image: "/images/widget-1-302x182.jpg"
-  text: 'I am currently pursuing a predoctoral opportunity at Microsoft Research.
-I was a MITACS GRI Fellow and have also worked with Atlassian and AIISC!
+  text: 'I am currently a grad student at GeorgiaTech (Go Jackets!).
+Prior to this I was a predoctoral researcher at Microsoft Research and a MITACS GRI Fellow with the University of Montreal!
+I have also worked with Atlassian and AIISC in the past! '
-  <br> I was also the Treasurer and Publicity and Design Head of Nirmaan Goa Chapter, a student run NGO impacting more than 100 people every year!'

 widget2:
   title: "Projects and Publications"